 Place aux Herbes

-What we did see in the House Hunters episode was a lot of the Place aux Herbes.
+In the House Hunters episode, we saw a lot of the Place aux Herbes.
 There’s no question this is the true center of Uzes.